 Skip to main content

-Creating a table of content plugin
+Creating a table of contents plugin

-This tutorial will guide you through the steps to create a table of content plugin for Joplin.
+This tutorial will guide you through the steps to create a table of contents plugin for Joplin.
 It will display a view next to the current note that will contain links to the sections of a note.
 It will be possible to click on one of the header to jump to the relevant section.

 Through this tutorial you will learn about several aspect of the Joplin API, including: